 I have been practising yoga since 1995 and have taught over 5,500 yoga classes since starting teaching in 2002.
 I have students who have recently joined my classes as well as those who have been with me for many many years.
 I endeavour to address all students by name and to be as aware as I can of both health and any other issues they may have.

 An independent review of one of my classes was carried out without my knowledge by the consumer research company Pro Insight in the summer of 2018.
 To view their report click here.

-Until March 2020 I was teaching 9 face-to-face yoga classes a week but with the Covid-19 pandemic switched to online classes using Zoom in April 2020.
+Until March 2020 I was teaching 9 face-to-face yoga classes a week but with the Covid-19 pandemic switched to online teaching using Zoom in April 2020 and have taught over 240 online yoga classes.
 I undertook a course on Teaching Yoga Online run by the Institute of Yoga Sports Science to fast track my online teaching skills.

-Since July 2020 I have also been able to restart my two face to face yoga classes at Tiddenfoot Leisure Centre in Leighton Buzzard which fortuitously had brand new air conditioning installed during the Covid-19 lockdown.
+I have been able to restart my two face to face yoga classes at Tiddenfoot Leisure Centre in Leighton Buzzard which fortuitously had brand new air conditioning installed during the Covid-19 lockdown.